rust-lang/rust/active/0000-undefined-struct-layout.md

   end of a struct?
 (Just always lay-out unsized fields last?
   (i.e. after monomorphisation if a field was originally marked `Sized?` then it needs to be last).)
-- Should the lint apply to C-compatible functions defined in Rust like `extern "C" fn foo(x: UnspecifiedLayout)`?
-(The equivalent lint for enums does not pick up this case.)